OperatorJack/Madness-April-2021/Readme - The Blight.txt

 =====================================================================================

 Extract the archive into your Morrowind installation directory.
 Enable the ESP file in your mod manager of choice.
+Use the Mod Configuration Menu (MCM) to configure the mod.

 =====================================================================================
  KNOWN ISSUES OR BUGS: